POST WORKSHOP FOLLOW-UP

 -Michael Kenna's - Huangshan.
 If the house is burning down and I'm grabbing one book, this is it!
 Pure mastery.

 -Art Wolfe's - Edge of the Earth, Corner of the Sky.
 Still one of my favorite collections of landscape.
 Notice the technical notes in the back of the book and marvel!

--Sebastio Salgado's - Genesis.
+-Sebastiao Salgado's - Genesis.
 My note above regarding Salgado sums it up.
-This book is a small glimpse.
-But, do yourself a favor - see his work in person!
+Buy this book.
+Then, do yourself a favor - see his work in person!